 BEEN HERE OFTEN?

-Can you explain what’s the reason for getting a feeling of dejavu.
+Can you explain what’s the reason for getting a feeling of Déjà vu.
 I believe that it is a French word and means you have a momentary feeling of having been here before.
-The reason I am enquiring is because a friend complains that he keeps getting this feeling every now and again.
+The reason I am inquiring is that a friend complains that he keeps getting this feeling every now and again.
 He says it is a ‘weird’ experience and only lasts a couple of seconds.
 Can you help please by telling me what triggers it?